samhinton88/toady/README.md

 # toady

-Toady is a wrapper around the puppeteer framework for making bots, named after [this](https://en.wikipedia.org/wiki/Sycophancy).
+Toady helps you build bots by providing a part wrapper, part engine around the puppeteer framework.

+[This](https://en.wikipedia.org/wiki/Sycophancy) is where you got the name, in case you aren't familiar.

 ## Installation